Stop Wondering—Get Clear Answers with Child Psychological Assessments in Nova Scotia

 Frequently Asked Questions

-No referral is needed.
-You can contact us directly to schedule an evaluation for your child.
+No referral is required.
+Parents or caregivers can contact us directly to begin the process.

 We can help.
 Book a consultation, and we’ll guide you to the right evaluation based on your concerns and your child’s challenges.